benmckibben/queue-rules/README.md

 You can run the tests and generate a coverage report simultaneously by running `make test` (the coverage report will only run if the tests pass).
 You can then generate an HTML coverage report and serve it by running `make coverage-html` then navigating to [http://localhost:9001/](http://localhost:9001/).

 ### Docker
 At the time of writing, Docker is not typically used for development and is really only used for containerizing the app and daemon for production deployment.
-If you'd like to build the images, however, there are two `make` targets for that.
+However, the GitHub workflow will fail if the images fail to build, so test building using the following commands.

 For the web app:
 ```